Easy Death:

 [1] But not in the reductionistic sense of eternal salvation or damnation, as proposed by religions such as traditional Christianity.
 The "places" ("bardos") one can appear in between lives can include some that are heavenly, and some that are hellish, even as one can have heavenly dreams or nightmares at night, while alive.
 These experiences can appear to go on for a very long time, but eventually one does reincarnate.
 (Note: the subjective sense of time spent in bardos does not necessarily correspond with the amount of "calendar time" passing between death and rebirth.)

 [2] People typically go through different stages of reactivity to their own impending death, before they come to a simple acceptance of it.
-In her widely cited work, On Death and Dying, Elizabeth Kόbler-Ross identified these different stages of reactivity as denial, anger, bargaining, and depression.
+In her widely cited work, On Death and Dying, Elizabeth Kübler-Ross identified these different stages of reactivity as denial, anger, bargaining, and depression.
 Our modern society's death-denying disposition tends to only exacerbate such reactivity when death finally arrives at one's doorstep.
 This is in direct contrast with the many traditional societies that steep their members in an acceptance of death from childhood on.

 Quotations from and/or photographs of Avatar Adi Da Samraj used by permission of the copyright owner:

 © Copyrighted materials used with the permission of The Avataric Samrajya of Adidam Pty Ltd, as trustee for The Avataric Samrajya of Adidam.
 All rights reserved.
-Perpetual copyright claimed.
 None of these materials may be disseminated or otherwise used for any non-personal purpose without the prior agreement of the copyright owner.
-Technical problems with our site?
-Let our webmaster know.
+ADIDAM is a trademark of The Avataric Samrajya of Adidam Pty Ltd, as Trustee for the Avataric Samrajya of Adidam.